Let’s make this clear: Google is and always will play an important role on the success of your website.

 “Content is king”

-Google loves it when all the information users need is in one-page landing.
+Google loves it when all the information users need is in a single landing page.
 So users found what they want without needing to look elsewhere.

 Look at the results from the Query “best dog shampoo reviews”.
-The top 3 results are those that give users all the information they need in single page.
-But, in addition to that, you content also needs to achieve the following:
+The top 3 results are those that give users all the information they need on a single page.
+But, in addition to that, your content also needs to achieve the following:

 When you follow the points above, you’re making sure that the content you put is up to par with Google’s standard, thus ensuring a high rating from them.
 But also, you’ll be making content that your users will enjoy in the long run.